ReArquitecto/Sudoku-v2/README.md

 # Sudoku-v2
 A Sudoku puzzle generator and player.
-The original Sudoku game is of Swiss origin
+Sudoku is of 16th century Swiss origin.
+It recieved
-and was later adopted by American, Japanese
+its name in Japan and was later adopted by American
-(where it was givin its name) and other cultures
+and other cultures and widly popularized by newspapers.
+The first newspaper to host the puzzle was The Conway
+Daily Sun.

+# Purpose

 ## Video Demonstration and Code Walkthrough
 [Sudoku YouTube Video](https://youtu.be/tqNJvK5f7MM)

 ## Features
 - Generate random boards of varying difficulties
 - Export Generated boards into files